devsxweb/snapchat-report-app/README.md

 an automated tool for sending bulk reports to snapchaht IDs, fast mass report bot and takedowns

 # snapchat reporter
-snapchat report gigs are available
+snapchat report gigs are always available